labordynamicsinstitute/ldilab-manual/94-01-how-to-use-openICPSR-backend.md

 :::{tab-item} Downloading using a script

-The most convenient way to download the information is to use the LDI-specific script `tools/download_openicpsr-private.py`.
+The most convenient way to download the information is to use the LDI-specific script `tools/download_openicpsr-private.py` (be sure to have [set up your environment first](setup-bash)).

 **Short version of call to script**